natelgrw/amax_models/README.md

 - Experimentally measured **λ<sub>max</sub> values** curated from public datasets, benchmark papers, and literature
 - Hundreds of **compound and solvent descriptors** for **22,420** unique molecules and **356** unique solvents

-The dataset is actively expanding with new experimental λmax values from the **Coley Research Group at MIT**, ensuring AMAX-1 remains a growing resource for optical property prediction.
+The dataset is actively expanding with new experimental λ<sub>max</sub> values from the **Coley Research Group at MIT**, ensuring AMAX-1 remains a growing resource for optical property prediction.

 ## ⚙️ The AMAX-1 Model